JimmyKenMerchant/RaspberryPi/README.md

 cd RaspberryPi/frequency_counter
 make type=zerow
 ```
-config.txt in share/assets/ is used with "kernel.img" which is made by the command above.
-You need to paste these config.txt and kernel.img to the root directory of your boot media (e.g. FAT32 formatted SD Card).
+You need to paste kernel.img, config.txt, and LICENSE.aloha to the root directory of your boot media (e.g. FAT32 formatted SD Card). config.txt and LICENSE.aloha are in share/assets/ of this project.
-You also need to get latest start.elf and bootcode.bin from RasPi Official Repository, and paste these to the root directory of your boot media.
+You also need to get latest start.elf, bootcode.bin, and LICENSE.broadcom from RasPi Official Repository, and paste these to the root directory of your boot media. fixup.dat makes a partition of SDRAM between GPU and ARM even tough this project doesn't need fixup.dat.

 The file name, "kernel.img", is for original ARMv6 Raspberry Pi.
 Besides, "kernel7.img" is for ARMv7 Raspberry Pi and later ("kernel8.img" may be for ARMv8 AArch64, but not yet).
 But, I experienced that "kernel.img" can run on ARMv7 Raspberry Pi.